yashdravid/Fasting-Plasma-Glucose-Level-Analysis-Using-Health-and-Lifestyle-Biomarkers/README.md

 Despite rigorous data cleaning and EDA, the dataset did not show strong relationships between FPG and traditional clinical or behavioral variables, suggesting a need for richer features or more complex modeling approaches in biomedical analytics.

+## 📂 Dataset
+You can access the dataset here : https://www.kaggle.com/datasets/pkdarabi/diabetes-dataset-with-18-features

 ## 👤 Author

 Yash Dravid (www.linkedin.com/in/yash-dravid)